gaomn/CSVC-PSO/README_EN.md

 ## Abstract

-This project implements and tests the Support Vector Classifier-based Particle Swarm Optimization (CSVC-PSO) algorithm on Moving Peaks Benchmark (MPB) problems.
-The project aims to research and evaluate the effectiveness of support vector classifiers in dynamic optimization problems.
+This project implements and tests the Clustering-based Support Vector Classifier-based Particle Swarm Optimization (CSVC-PSO) algorithm on Moving Peaks Benchmark (MPB) problems.
+The project aims to research and evaluate the effectiveness of clustering-based support vector classifiers in dynamic optimization problems.

 ### Key Features